airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 3. Make changes and commit them
 4. Push your local branch to your fork
 5. Submit a Pull Request so that we can review your changes
+6. [Link an existing Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) without `needs triage` label to your Pull Request (PR without this will be closed)
-6. Write a commit message
+7. Write a commit message
-7. An Airbyte maintainer will trigger the CI tests for you and review the code
+8. An Airbyte maintainer will trigger the CI tests for you and review the code
-8. Update the comments and review
+9. Update the comments and review
-9. Merge the contribution
+10. Merge the contribution

 Pull Request reviews are done on a regular basis.